On the zeroes of the Alexander polynomial of a Lorenz knot

 \section{Abstract}

 We show that the zeroes of the Alexander polynomial of a Lorenz knot all lie in some annulus whose width depends explicitly on the genus and the braid index of the considered knot.

-Lorenz knots are a family of knots that arise in the context of dynamical systems as isotopy classes of the Lorenz flow, a particular flow in~$\R^3$, see \cite{Lorenz, BW}.
+Lorenz knots~\cite{BW} are a family of knots that arise in the context of dynamical systems as isotopy classes of periodic orbits of the Lorenz flow~\cite{Lorenz}, a particular flow in~$\R^3$.
 They received much attention in the recent years because they form a relatively large family that includes all torus knots and all algebraic knots and, at the same time, they are not too complicated and their geometric origin in dynamical systems provides specific tools to study them~\cite{BK, EM, GhysLorenz}.
 On the other hand, the Alexander polynomial is a classical knot invariant, that is, a polynomial which only depends on the topological type of the knot.
-It is known that any polynomial with integer coefficients that is symmetric, in the sense that the inverse of every zero is also a zero, is the Alexander polynomial of at least one knot~\cite{Kawauchi}.
+It is known that any polynomial~$\Delta$ with integer coefficients that is symmetric, in the sense that the inverse of every zero is also a zero, and sastisfying~$\vert\Delta(1)\vert=1$, is the Alexander polynomial of at least one knot~\cite{Kawauchi}.
 Therefore it seems hard to expect much in the direction of controlling the zeroes of the Alexander polynomial of an arbitrary knot.
-By contrast, the result we prove in this paper asserts that, in the case of a Lorenz knot, the zeroes of the Alexander polynomial must lie in some definite annulus depending on the genus and the braid index of the knot:
+By contrast, the result we prove in this paper asserts that, in the case of a Lorenz knot, the zeroes of the Alexander polynomial must lie in some definite annulus depending on the genus of the knot (that is, the smallest genus of a surface spanning the knot) and the braid index (that is, the smallest number of strands of a braid whose closure is the knot):

-\begin{theoreme} Let $K$ be a Lorenz knot.
+\begin{thm} Let $K$ be a Lorenz knot.
 Let $g$ denote its genus and $b$ its braid index.
 Then the zeroes of the Alexander polynomial of~$K$ lie in the annulus